We believe that all Maitlands are ultimately related.

 Why should Morville choose a Mautalent?
 Morville is only about 20 miles from Les Moitiers d'Allonne, the home village of the Mautalents.
 Morville and Mautalent were neighbours.
 See map above.

-In 1225, by the Treaty of York, the King of Scotland returned Northumberland to the English.
+In 1237, by the Treaty of York, the King of Scotland returned Northumberland to the English.
 Although the lands in Northumberland held by vassals of the King of Scotland remained in their hands, the King of Scotland wished to retain their allegiance, and seems to have sought to find them fiefs in Scotland.
-Sir Richard Mautalent married Avicia de Thirlestane before 1250.
-Avicia was the heiress of Sir Thomas de Thirlestane, a Northumbrian knight.
+Richard Mautalent married Avicia de Thirlestane around 1250.
+Avicia was the heiress of Thomas de Thirlestane, a Northumbrian knight.
 Thirlestane was one of the fiefs under the control of the Morville family, with records showing grants of Thirlestane by Morvilles to Elsi, Alan and later Thomas de Thirlestane (father, son & grandson) in the late 12th and early 13th centuries.

 There are a number of records of Mautalents in south-east Scotland during the period 1138 to 1258, and in several cases they witnessed charters for members of the Morville and Valognes families (Valognes is close to Morville in Normandy).
 Typically, charters were witnessed by members of the lord's household, and this information confirms the close links between the families.

 Why do we think that all Maitlands are descended from one individual?